Learning at MSD

 Overview

-Our Toddler Community is designed to be an extension of the home environment, providing a range of activities to serve the child’s intellectual, social, and physical development.
-At MSD, toddlers are provided an opportunity to explore and learn freely within the classroom.
+Our Young Children’s Community is designed to be an extension of the home environment, providing a range of activities to serve the child’s intellectual, social, and physical development.
+At MSD, students are provided an opportunity to explore and learn freely within the classroom.
 All furniture and materials are carefully selected to promote independence, self-confidence, and a positive attitude towards learning.
 These materials refine hand-eye coordination, while connecting the child to a learning experience that encourages exploration, discovery, socialization, and play.

 Curriculum

 Dr. Maria Montessori believed young children to be particularly sensitive to learning from their environment.
 She referred to this experience as “work”.
-The classroom teacher guides the children by presenting carefully designed materials and then allowing them to work at their own pace.
-The following areas of work are presented in the Toddler Community:
+The guides support the children by presenting carefully designed materials and then allowing them to work at their own pace.
+The following areas of work are presented in the Young Children’s Community:

 Language – As this is the most sensitive period for acquiring language, each child’s day is enriched through conversation, songs, and stories.
 Children use pictures and small realistic figurines to learn different names of animals, things found in nature, and more about their world.